Put-plus-plus/Image-Classification-Analysis-Python/README.md

 Image dataset used in the below example is a selection of the images in the Msoud Nickparvar.
 (2021). <i>Brain Tumor MRI Dataset</i> [Data set].
 Kaggle. https://doi.org/10.34740/KAGGLE/DSV/2645886.
 Used and shared under CC0: Public Domain licence.

+# ADD ZIP FOLDER WITH IMAGES AND TEST IMAGE

 ## Dependencies
 * Microsoft Windows 10.0.19045
 * Python 3.9.1